InFog/evaldojunior.com/_posts/2015-04-23-bulgaria-web-summit-2015.md

-I started my talk, a little bit nervous, I introduced myself and told some joke about being a Brazilian living in Germany and almost freezing during the winter, people laugh, and out of a sudden, I was very calm and felling confident about the talk and the subject again.
+I started my talk, a little bit nervous, I introduced myself and told some joke about being a Brazilian living in Germany and almost freezing during the winter, people laugh, and out of a sudden, I was very calm and feeling confident about the talk and the subject again.

 ![The full room](/assets/images/bws15/bws15_1.jpg)

 Picture by [Pavel Nikolov](https://twitter.com/pavkatar).

-After the talk some people asked some questions and I aswered.
+After the talk some people asked some questions and I answered.
 And then I said that that was my first talk in English and I heard some people saying "you did great!", "it was good!".

-And the most amazing thing happened during the rest of the day: Some people came to me asking for tips, to congratulate for the talk, etc. Bulgarians are very nice people indeed :) Thanks for having me and I hope you all enjoyed the conference and my talk as much as I.
+And the most amazing thing happened during the rest of the day: Some people came to me asking for tips, to congratulate for the talk, etc. Bulgarians are very nice people indeed :) Thanks for having me and I hope you all enjoyed the conference and my talk as much as I did.

 Besides the talk and the conference I met some really nice and interesting people from different countries.
 This exchange of experiences is one of the most